-What do you know about a sweetener called STEVIA PLUS?
-It claims to be from a South American shrub called STEVIA REBAUDINNA.
-It has 5 percent stevia leaf extract, and 95 percent Fructooligosaccharide FOS.
+What do you know about a sweetener stevia?
+It claims to be from a South American shrub called Stevia Rebaudinna.
+It has five percent stevia leaf extract, and 95 percent Fructooligosaccharide FOS.
 I have never heard of any of this.
 I am skeptical of "all natural" products.

 Your skepticism is warranted, considering the label "all natural" does not have one, standard definition or imply “risk-free.”
 In order to be approved by the Food and Drug Administration (FDA), sweeteners marketed as “Stevia” may contain only one highly refined component of the stevia rebaudiana plant, called Rebaudioside A. Due to potential health risks, no other components of the stevia plant have been approved by the FDA as food additives or sugar substitutes.
 Non-food products (often labeled as dietary supplements) containing less refined stevia ingredients are available, and some are even deemed “safe for consumption.”
 However, the FDA recommends waiting for more conclusive research before consuming large quantities of supplements containing stevia-derived ingredients other than Rebaudioside A.

 In addition to Rebaudioside A, most FDA-approved stevia sweetener products also contain fructooligosaccharide, a sugar extracted from non-stevia fruit sources.
 Some studies show that fructooligosaccharide may actually promote the growth of healthy bacteria, relieve constipation, regulate lipid metabolism, and promote immune system health.
 Additionally, these sugars may be less detrimental to oral health than table sugar, and may help to treat glucose intolerance.
 Rebaudioside A and fructooligosaccharide are both approved by the FDA as food additives.